bcgov/common-hosted-form-service/.devcontainer/README.md

 3. Open realm-export.json  located at chefs_build/docker/imports/keycloak and search for `XXXXXXXXXXXX`.
 This value must match the `clientSecret` value in `local.json`  so that the CHEFS API can connect to your Keycloak instance.
 By default, these are set to be equal and don’t need to be altered.
 4. Navigate to the CSS page, login with your IDIR, and download the ‘Development’ Installation JSON from your SSO Integration.
 5. Back in the `realm-export.json` file, search for all instances of `YYYYYYYYYYYY` and replace it with the `resource` you obtained from the downloaded JSON file.
 Search for all instances of `ZZZZZZZZZZZZ` and replace it with the `secret`.

-Note that `CHEFS Frontend` launch configuration is using the `chefs-frontend-local` client in Keycloak, not `chefs-frontend-local` as we do in production.

 ### Run/Debug
 1. start Keycloak and Postgresql.
 Many ways to start...